exercism/problem-specifications/binary.md

-Write a program passing the tests.

-You will be guided to implement binary to decimal conversion.
-Given a binary input string, your program should be able to produce a decimal output.
+Implement binary to decimal conversion.
+Given a binary input string, your program should produce a decimal output.

 ## Note
 - Implement the conversion yourself.